IDA 9.2 Beta

 • double clicking on a type or stack variable would "trap" navigation with no easy way to return back to the origin

 • Activated automatically for Disassembly, Pseudocode, Local Types, and Stack.
-Old behaviour can be re-instantiated in Options → General → Misc, under "History groups".
+Old behavior can be re-instantiated by disabling "Enable history sharing in Options → General → Browser.

 New Debugger Regs Widget